 - comfort level with STEM topics

-The deadline for applying is Friday, September 17 and we will start our work at the end of September.
+The deadline for applying was Friday, September 17th, 2021.
+The first cohort of Ambassadors will be notified in late September, and we will start our work after that.

 The Public Library Innovation Exchange (PLIX) is a project of the MIT Media Lab Digital Learning & Collaboration Studio.
 Except where otherwise noted, all materials on this site are licensed under a CC BY-SA 4.0 license.
 Accessibility.